ligato/docs/docs/plugins/linux-plugins.md

 The Linux interface plugin watches for changes to the supported interface types.
 The difference between the VPP and Linux interface plugin is that the latter does not remove any "redundant" configuration.
 Instead, the plugin holds on to the state of all VETH and TAP interfaces present in the default namespace.

-Namespaces are also supported but handled separately by the [Namespaces plugin](#namespaces-plugin).
+Namespaces are also supported but handled separately by the [Namespace plugin](#namespace-plugin).
 Interfaces in non-default namespaces remain unknown if not registered during resync, or in other words not listed in the NB configuration.
 The VPP agent uses an [external library][netlink-repo] to manage and control OS interfaces.

 The Linux interface proto describes the interface including type, name, namespace, host OS name, IP addresses, and sections specific to TAP or VETH links.
 The interface name is required, and the host OS name can be specified.
 If not specified, the host name will be the same as the logical name.